miguelrios0517/AppointmentManager/README.md

 Use Appointment Manager to keep track of your interpreting appointments!
 This program was originally designed and developed for a medical interpreter who needed a more efficient way to manage their patients, appointments, providers, documentation and more.

-The following features are inlcluded...
+The following features are offered...
 1) appointment manager
 2) patient directory
 3) calendar
 4) dashboard
-5) create & edit user profile
+5) user profile (create & edit)

 This application was created with React JavaScrict.
 The user data is stored in a Google Firebase database.
 Firebase also provides the site hosting for the app.